ahmedkaludi/pwa-for-wp/readme.txt

 You can contact us from [here](https://pwa-for-wp.com/contact-us/)

 == Changelog ==
+= 1.7.17.1 (08 JULY 2020) =
+* Bug Fixed     : Issue with 'X' button of custom add to home screen banner. #450
+* Bug Fixed     : Site Icon from Customizer is duplicating the icon meta tag resulting in different icon on homescreen #442
+* Bug Fixed     : when the app is opened Every time it is changeling for login. #446

 = 1.7.17 (04 JULY 2020) =
 * Bug Fixed     : Custom add to home screen banner is appearing on desktop. #438
 * Bug Fixed     : App splash screen not loading on iOS devices. #249